 Swivel on Swivel on a Twergo Wheel

 TWERGO® Twin- and Triple-wheel designs have independently spinning wheels that can rotate in either direction and at any rate, minimizing friction when turning and maneuvering.
-These wheels are ideal for long Tugger trains
+These wheels are ideal for long Tugger trains.

 Another way to extend a battery’s life is to make sure you also don’t overcharge it.
 Overcharging can cause damage to the battery’s positive plate.
-When a new battery is used, a battery terminal protector should be added, which helps protect battery life and reduces corrosion.
+When a new battery is used, a battery terminal protector should be added.
+This helps protect battery life and reduces corrosion.
 It’s also worth scheduling time to clean your batteries regularly to prevent build-up of dust and dirt, which can also damage the batteries over time and reduce their lifespan.